Professor Jeremy Green

 - Political economy of green transition and the Anthropocene

 - Anglo-American/British political economy

 - BA, University of Nottingham.

 - PhD, York University (Canada).

-Jeremy Green’s research, writing, and teaching spans a wide range of topics within political economy, politics and international historical sociology.
+Jeremy Green’s research, writing, and teaching spans a wide range of topics within political economy.

-He has written on the links between late capitalist development and the international order in 19th century Europe, the post war political economy of Anglo American relations, and the effects of the global financial crisis upon British capitalism.
+His current work examines contemporary and historical dimensions of the political economy of green transition, exploring interactions between anthropogenic climate change and capitalism.
+He has previously written on the links between late capitalist development and international order in 19th century Europe, the post-war political economy of Anglo-American finance, globalisation, and British capitalism.
 His work is interdisciplinary in its orientation, drawing upon influences from politics, economics, historical sociology, and geography.

 Before taking up a position at Cambridge, Jeremy was a Lecturer in Politics at the School of Sociology, Politics, and International Studies at the University of Bristol.
-He is an Honorary Fellow of the Sheffield Political Economy Institute at the University of Sheffield and joint leader of the Political Studies Association specialist group in Comparative and British Political Economy.
+He is co-founder and co-convenor of the Political Studies Association specialist group in Comparative and British Political Economy.

 Publications, links and resources